Democracy at Home Party

-The Democracy at Home Party (Partidul Democrația Acasă) or Democracy at Home Political Party (Partidul Politic Democrația Acasă; PPDA) is a unionist, right-wing populist and pro-European party in the Republic of Moldova.
+The Democracy at Home Party (Partidul Democrația Acasă) or Democracy at Home Political Party (Partidul Politic Democrația Acasă; PPDA) is a right-wing populist and unionist party in the Republic of Moldova.

 History

 The Democracy at Home Party was established on 31 July 2011, but it was officially registered on 2 September.
 It is the legal successor of the "Democracy at Home" Youth Movement (Mișcarea de Tineret "Democrația Acasă").
 Its president is Vasile Costiuc.
 It is a unionist party, supporting the unification of Moldova and Romania, and was defined by Deutsche Welle as right-wing populist.

 The party participated in the 2019 Moldovan parliamentary election, obtaining the 11th place with a total of 4,463 (0.32%) votes.
 This represented an increase of 0.17% from the 2014 Moldovan parliamentary election, but this was not enough to exceed the minimum of 6% of the votes to enter the Parliament of Moldova.
 Its slogan during this election was #FărăFoști.

 The PPDA was part of the Union Political Movement (MPU), a political bloc established on 15 January 2020 to unite Moldova with Romania together with four other Moldovan political parties.
 At the time of its establishment, Costiuc declared that this was the first step towards "the constitution of a large movement, with national support" and that its aim was "to stop the expansionism of the Russian Empire".
 The MPU participated in the 2020 Moldovan presidential election through its candidate Dorin Chirtoacă.
 However, on 30 April 2021, the PPDA left the coalition composing the MPU as Costiuc considered the trajectories and objectives of both were not the same.

 In the 2025 Moldovan parliamentary election, the party received 5.62% of the votes and won 6 seats.
 Moldovan NewsMaker journalist Ecaterina Dubasova described the PPDA's result as the election's main surprise, as polls gave the party 2–3% of the votes at most, below the 5% electoral threshold for entering the parliament.
 Costiuc was the first on the party's list of candidates, being followed by manager Sergiu Stefanco, international relations specialist Ana Țurcan Oboroc, philologist Valentina Meșină, lawyer Alexandru Chițu and politologist Alexandru Verșinin, who all also entered parliament.

-However, after the election, the ruling Party of Action and Solidarity filed a complaint to the Constitutional Court, asking for the invalidation of PPDA mandates, citing irregularities during the campaign, including support from the Romanian opposition politician George Simion.
-They also sanctioned the party over accused violations of the electoral code, removing their state funding.
+After the 2025 parliamentary election, the ruling Party of Action and Solidarity (PAS) filed a complaint to the Central Electoral Commission (CEC) regarding irregularities during the PPDA's campaign, including support from the Romanian opposition politician George Simion.
+Consequently, the party was sanctioned over accused violations of the electoral code, receiving a warning and having its state funding removed for a year.
+The CEC left it to the Constitutional Court to approve the party's six gained seats, this having referred to validating the seats of all the parties that surpassed the electoral threshold, with the CEC never having requested the annulment of the PPDA's seats specifically.
+On 9 October, the party's sanction regarding state funding was lifted, and on 16 October, the Court validated the parliamentary election, including the party's six seats.